 Cons of using a CD for savings

-What to consider before investing in a CD
+What to consider before choosing a CD

 When will I need the money?